MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

 .. tip::

-    If some of the changes in this set of tickets have already been committed then see steps 2 and 4 below on how to include those changes in your testing.
+    If some of the changes in this set of PRs have already been committed then see steps 2 and 4 below on how to include those changes in your testing.
 This is instead of the steps described above.